Pet (manga)

 Pet (ペット, Petto) is a Japanese manga series written and illustrated by Ranjō Miyake.
 It ran in Shogakukan's seinen manga magazine Big Comic Spirits from 2002 to 2003.
 An anime television series adaptation by Geno Studio was broadcast from January to March 2020.
-The series is streamed worldwide by Amazon Prime.
+The series was streamed worldwide by Amazon Prime.

 Plot

 In ancient China, martial artists had developed a psychoactive technique that allows its users to enter the subconsciousness of the human mind by manipulating their enemies' memories via their "Peak", where their most treasured memories are visible and their "Valley", where their most negative memories are suppressed.
 Later during the 21st century, an organization called "The Company" are tasked with retrieving and securing the descendants of said martial artists by turning them into "Pets", mindless hitmen against various targets who might pose a threat.
 Tsukasa and Hiroki, a master/pet duo who goes by the name Tsubushiya follows orders from the company as they slowly begin uncovering its secrets as well as a plot involving colleague Satoru and his former foster father, Hayashi.